MischaU8/yumyum/display/hide-hide-unselected-and-unhide_JYMyrQeitQA.md

 Version:
 Uploaded: 2023-05-18

-yum yum Floyd here with a quick look at the hide hide unselected and unhide commands in Plasticity you can quickly hide all selected items in a scene by pressing the H key on the keyboard and use the keyboard shortcut alt age to unhide if you'd like to hide everything that's not selected use the keyboard shortcut shift H to hide unselected use these commands to help navigate heavily populated scenes
+You can quickly hide all selected items in a scene by pressing the `H` key on the keyboard and use the keyboard shortcut `Alt-H` to unhide.

+If you'd like to hide everything that's not selected use the keyboard shortcut `Shift-H` to hide unselected.

+Use these commands to help navigate heavily populated scenes.